 Apart from listening to his instructions, it would also be interesting to know IceManIsaac’s Warzone sensitivity and settings.
 Developing one’s game prowess isn’t all about personal skill, but also having good game awareness and knowing your preferences.

-This article won’t just explore IceManIsaac’s settings but also his gears.
+This article won’t just explore IceManIsaac’s settings on both KB&M and controller (he plays on both) but also his gear.
 This way, you can pick the parts that you want to apply in your own gameplay or PC setup.

 |Aim Down Sight Mouse Sensitivity||Relative|